Chudolist-Mailing-Service/resume-bank/README.md

   - [x] provides Admin with admin page to edit fields (this is flask)
   - [x] provides Admin with a listing of recent resumes at stable URL (this is flask)

-Admin (this can be later changed to bot functionality a bot can send a message- not todo now):
+Admin (this can be later changed to bot functionality, a bot can send a message- not todo now):
   - [ ] manually copy-pastes a link to listing
   - [ ] sends it to mailing list manually

-Subscribers:
+Subscriber:
+  - [ ] recieves e-mail from List with link
-  - [ ] Subscriber goes to a listing page
+  - [ ] goes to a listing page in browser/mobile
-  - [x] Sub authenticates at listing page
+  - [x] authenticates at listing page
-  - [x] Sub browses the job listings
+  - [x] browses the job listings

+Profit:
 - [ ] Person gets hired to a new great job, everyone is happy

 ##### Clean up:
-- some feedback loop to see what happened to a resume
+- some feedback loop to see what happened to a resume (hired, satisfied)
-- depreciation procedure to put resume off the list
+- depreciation procedure to put resume off the list, init by Endorser or Person

 4 Add-ons
 ----------